 There is also continuing research on the safety and effectiveness of topical CBD.
 Some of the research includes the following:

-An animal study found transdermal CBD lessened the pain and inflammation of arthritis.
+Although not in humans, an animal study found transdermal CBD had the ability to lessen the pain and inflammation of arthritis.

 Topical cannabidiol oil was studied in 29 people with lower limb peripheral neuropathy.
-After using the oil for 4 weeks, the people had less intense and sharp pain and fewer other uncomfortable sensations.
+After using the oil for 4 weeks, results showed less intense and sharp pain and fewer other uncomfortable sensations.

 Oral CBD to Help with Sleep

-Oral CBD may be used to help with sleep.
-Some of the research includes the following:
+Oral CBD products may be used to help with sleep.
+This research includes the following:

-Early research suggests that 160 mg of cannabidiol before bed significantly improves sleep duration compared to a placebo in patients with insomnia.
+Early results of research suggest that a 160mg dose of cannabidiol before bed significantly improves sleep duration compared to a placebo in patients with insomnia.
 Smaller doses did not have this effect.
-Also, patients did not feel drowsy the next morning morning.
+Also, patients did not feel drowsy the next morning.

 Early research on CBD for the treatment of insomnia suggests that it may be effective.
 Additional studies are needed.

-Animal studies of CBD found increased total sleep and improved sleep quality when sleep issues were associated with anxiety.
+Animal studies of CBD found increased total sleep and improved sleep quality when sleep issues were associated with anxiety/stress.